fanqingsong/canvas-with-langgraph-python/README.md

    - "Create 3 projects with different priorities and add 2 checklist items to each"
    - The AI will create a plan and execute it step by step with visual progress

-4. **View JSON**: Toggle between visual canvas and JSON view using the button at the bottom
+4. **View JSON**: Toggle between the visual canvas and JSON view using the button at the bottom

 ## Available Scripts
 The following scripts can also be run using your preferred package manager: